 Empowering Racialized Individuals to Succeed in Tourism

-Destination Inclusion is a new program that will offer learning and mentorship opportunities to racialized individuals in communities across Eastern Ontario.
+Destination Inclusion offers learning and mentorship opportunities to racialized individuals in communities across Eastern Ontario.

-Participants will gain access to specialized skills assessments and customized training to enhance their technical, essential, transferable, and cultural competencies — with a focus on those that tourism and hospitality employers will increasingly be seeking as the province reopens and recovers from the COVID-19 pandemic.
+Participants gain access to specialized skills assessments and customized training to enhance their technical, essential, transferable, and cultural competencies — with a focus on those that tourism and hospitality employers are seeking as the province reopens and recovers from the COVID-19 pandemic.